Aprile Millo: Background and early career

 After leaving the San Diego Opera, Millo sang her first major role, the title role of Verdi's Aida, with Utah Opera in January 1980.
 She returned to Utah Opera in early 1981 to perform the role of Santuzza in Mascagni's Cavalleria rusticana.
 Millo moved back to New York City and auditioned for the New York City Opera where her father had sung from 1942 until 1946, and she was offered a contract with several roles.
 The Metropolitan Opera also offered the 22-year old to become a member of the Met's Young Artist Program, as well as to cover leading roles.
 While in the Met's program she worked with Dick Marzollo and then only with David Stivender and Rita Patanè.
 She also had the opportunity to work with Elisabeth Schwarzkopf who took her to Herbert von Karajan, and with mentors Renata Tebaldi, Zinka Milanov and Licia Albanese.

 In November 1982, Millo made her European debut as Aida at the Badisches Staatstheater Karlsruhe in Karlsruhe, Germany, and in December at La Scala as Elvira in Ernani when she replaced soprano Mirella Freni who had taken ill.
 In January 1983 she had performances of Ernani at La Scala of her own.
 She made her New York debut with Eve Queler and the Opera Orchestra of New York in November 1984, singing Matilde in Rossini's Guillaume Tell.

 On December 3, 1984, Millo made her Metropolitan Opera debut replacing an ailing soprano as Amelia in Verdi's Simon Boccanegra with James Levine on the podium.
 The critics praised Millo's performance with The New York Times proclaiming that her voice had "a breadth and a shining ring that would have won her a midscene ovation in any Italian opera house".
 Shortly thereafter Millo won two major awards for classical singers: the Richard Tucker Award (1985) and the Maria Callas Foundation Award (1986).

 Career highlights

 In 1986 Millo made her Carnegie Hall debut with Verdi's I Lombardi alla prima crociata with tenor Carlo Bergonzi and Eve Queler and the Opera Orchestra of New York.
-In the intervening years, she has sung over 160 performances of 15 different roles at the Metropolitan Opera, including Leonora in Il trovatore, Aida, Tosca, Amelia in Simon Boccanegra, and Amelia in Un ballo in maschera.
+At the Metropolitan Opera she has sung over 160 performances of 14 different roles, including Leonora in Il trovatore, Aida, Tosca, Amelia in Simon Boccanegra, and Amelia in Un ballo in maschera.